microsoft/vcpkg-docs/vcpkg/get_started/get-started-vs.md

 ---
-title: Install and use packages with vcpkg in Visual Studio
+title: Install and use packages with CMake in Visual Studio
-description: Tutorial guides the user through the process of installing and using packages with vcpkg and Visual Studio.
+description: Tutorial guides the user through the process of installing and using packages with CMake and Visual Studio.
 zone_pivot_group_filename: zone-pivot-groups.json
 zone_pivot_groups: operating-systems
 author: JavierMatosD